Why is Andre Onana not playing for Cameroon in crucial 2022 World Cup clash with Serbia?

 🏟 Al Janoub Stadium#CMRSER | #FIFAWC2022 | #QATAR2022 | #ECRIVONSLHISTOIRE | #ALLEZLESLIONS | #LETSROARTOGETHER | #INDOMPTABLES pic.twitter.com/WKBz1pofi2

-WHY WAS ONANA DROPPED?
-There have been various reports to suggest that Onana – who has 34 caps for Cameroon - has been left out by national team coach Rigobert Song due to disciplinary reasons, with a big call being made on a player who was handed a 12-month ban by FIFA in February 2021 after testing positive for a banned substance.
+There have been various reports to suggest that Onana – who has 34 caps for Cameroon - has been left out by national team coach Rigobert Song due to disciplinary reasons.

+This is a big call as the shot-shopper is one of his side's standout players.

-WHAT NEXT?
-There have been suggestions from Fabrizio Romano that Onana refused to changed his playing style after being asked to become more “traditional”, with the decision taken to remove him from the fold as a result.
+There have also been suggestions from Fabrizio Romano that Onana refused to change his playing style after being asked to become more “traditional”, with the decision taken to remove him from the fold as a result.

 Editors' Picks